 Each participant has at all times a 100% non-forfeitable interest in the participant's contributions and earnings attributable thereto.
 Company matching contributions for the Plan years beginning on or after January 1, 2005 are fully and immediately vested.
+Effective January 1, 2015, the Company matching contribution was amended and is equal to 100% of the first 5% of each participant's eligible compensation for such payroll period.

 Each participant has the right, in accordance with the provisions of the Plan, to direct the investment by the Trustee of the Plan of all amounts allocated to the separate accounts of the participant under the Plan among any one or more of the investment fund options.
 The Trustee pays benefits and expenses upon the written direction of the Plan Sponsor.
-Effective October 1, 2015, the participants in the Plan are assessed a \$27 per year administrative fee per account.
-Prior to October 1, 2015, participants in the Plan were assessed a \$32 per year administrative fee per account.
+The participants in the Plan are assessed an administrative fee of \$27 per Plan year per account.

-Forfeitures, consisting of amounts contributed by the Company that are not 100% vested upon a participants' separation from service and amounts related to unclaimed Required Minimum Distributions as defined by the Code, shall be used to reduce the Company's required contributions.
+Forfeitures, consisting of amounts contributed by the Company that are not fully vested upon a participant's separation from service and amounts related to unclaimed Required Minimum Distributions as defined by the Code, shall be used to reduce the Company's required contributions.
 Pending application of the forfeitures, the Company may direct the Trustee to hold the forfeitures in cash or under investment in a suspense account.
 If the Plan should terminate with any forfeitures not applied against Company contributions, they will be allocated to then current participants in the proportion that each participant's eligible compensation for that Plan year bears to the eligible compensation for all such participants for the Plan year.
-There were no forfeitures applied to reduce Plan administrative expenses for the year ended December 31, 2015.
-Outstanding forfeitures not yet applied as of December 31, 2015 were \$5,817.
-There were no outstanding forfeitures as of December 31, 2014.
+There were no forfeitures applied for the year ended December 31, 2016.
+Outstanding forfeitures not yet applied against Company contributions at December 31, 2016 and 2015 were \$9,910 and \$5,817, respectively.